manumagalhaes/docker_RepoList/README.md

 .dockerignore
 ```

 Build the application image using the docker build command:
+_it won't accept capital letters_

-`docker build -t manu/reposlist .`
+`docker build -t manu/repos-list .`

 The . specifies that the build context is the current directory.